-Method 1: If you have not created any system backup task, click "Backup", select" System Backup" so it will jump to "System Backup" interface.
-For System Backup, Aomei Backupper will list partitions that are related to system to boot automatically and you can see "Schedule" option on "System Backup" interface.
+Method 1: If you have not created any system backup task, click "Backup", select" System Backup" so it will jump to the "System Backup" interface.
+For System Backup, Aomei Backupper will list partitions that are related to the system to boot automatically and you can see "Schedule" option on "System Backup" interface.

-Method 2: If you have created an system backup task but you have not enabled "Schedule"feature, you can enable it under "Advanced" button.
+Method 2: If you have created a system backup task but you have not enabled the "Schedule" feature, you can enable it under "Advanced" button.